 We don’t usually snitch, but we’ll make an exception when fashion brands flout government regulations (ahem ahem Boohoo).
 After the UK lockdown was announced, Mahmud Kamani, founder of Boohoo responded with an Instagram post captioned, “Stay at home, save lives!
 We can do this together.”
 However, the reality for Boohoo Group’s employees is far from the founder’s statement.
 Boohoo employees were told that if they stayed home, they wouldn’t get paid.
 Basically, they had to choose between their health and income.

-Other fashion brands got creative with their ‘at home’ shoots - using makeshift setups, FaceTime influencers shoots, and even AR imagery for ‘model’ images without real-life models.
+Other fashion brands got creative with their ‘at home’ shoots – using makeshift setups, FaceTime influencers shoots, and even AR imagery for ‘model’ images without real-life models.
 But Boohoo group continued to work as per normal.
-They flew in models and worked in small-sized studios - rendering social distancing an impossible task.
-Given their hypocritical slogans such as “If in doubt, don’t go out”, to “Hanging with bae 2 metres away”, this is yet another example of how fast fashion brands have been capitalising on the global crisis without safeguarding staff.
+They flew in models and worked in small-sized studios – rendering social distancing an impossible task.
+Given their hypocritical slogans such as “If in doubt, don’t go out”, to “Hanging with bae 2 metres away”, it yet another example of how fast fashion brands have been capitalising on the global crisis without safeguarding staff.

 Read more on how Boohoo continued shooting their never-ending influx of new products even after the lockdown.